 Pagan Funerals: Burials, Customs, and Pagan Funeral Songs

-Witch and pagan funerals are a real thing.
+Death can be scary for anyone and everyone.
+As a pagan witch, I have no shortage of thoughts about it.
+And if you’re here, you likely do too.
+Or perhaps you’ve lost a loved one recently who identified as pagan or witch.
+I’m here to tell you, witch and pagan funerals are a real thing.
 We don’t have to be buried and commemorated by a Christian pastor or priest, if we don’t want to.
+And we don’t have to have a Christian burial either.
 If you want to know how to plan a pagan funeral and what to expect, we will detail it for you here including pagan death beliefs, traditions, pagan funeral songs and witch burial rites.

 Pagan Death Customs

 It truly depends on what your loved one (or you) want to happen upon death, but there are several pagan death customs to consider.
 Just as a baby is cleansed upon birth (via bathing or baptism, etc.), many pagans ask to be cleansed/bathed upon death.
 Why?
 Because death is another transition and just another part of the life/death/rebirth cycle.
 When you’re clean, you’re prepared to meet the afterlife fresh and anew!
+This isn’t necessarily a strictly pagan custom, but something that’s been done for thousands of years across cultures.
 In addition, here are some other pagan death customs to consider:

 - Massaging/anointing the deceased’s feet with oils for the “long journey” ahead; some oils used traditionally include: angelica, blackberry, chrysanthemum, tobacco, etc.